 Remove the Bonnet Nut

-Loosen the bonnet nut securing the faucet stem, using tongue-and-groove pliers or an adjustable wrench, turning the nut counterclockwise.
+Loosen the bonnet nut securing the faucet stem.
+Use tongue-and-groove pliers or an adjustable wrench to turn the nut counterclockwise.
 Unthread the nut completely and remove it from the stem.

 Remove the Stem

 Note the position of the stem before removing it.
 You must reinstall it in exactly the same position for the faucet to work properly.
 Stems usually have one or more tabs that fit into notches in the stem housing to help you align the stem, but you can still get the stem backward.
 It might be helpful to take a photo of the stem for reference.

 Remove the stem by pulling it straight up and out of its housing.
 Use pliers, if necessary, gripping just the spindle at the top of the stem.

 Remove the Valve Seat and Spring

-Look inside the stem housing and locate the neoprene valve seat sitting in a hole at the bottom of the faucet housing.
+Look inside the stem housing and locate the neoprene valve seat in a hole at the bottom of the faucet housing.
 The valve seat is a small, black, rubber cap with a hole in the top.
 Sitting inside and below the seat is a small metal spring.
 Remove the seat and spring by inserting a small screwdriver or Allen wrench into the hole of the seat and pulling up both parts together.

 Note the spring's orientation inside the valve seat.
 The spring should be slightly larger in diameter at the bottom than at the top—where it fits into the seat.
 You must install the new spring and seat with the same orientation.